tedneward/Azgaarnoth/Organizations/MilitantOrders/DraconicOrder/index.md

 * **"Drake":** A Drake is made up of three or four Fists (~150 to 200 Knights), commanded by a Captain (again, almost always a Platinum), and often a sufficient enough show of force to make most cities concerned.

 * **"Wing":** A Wing is made up of three to five Drakes (~500 to 1000 Knights), and usually the largest unit fielded.
 Wings are typically commanded by the leaders of the various Orders.

+It is very common for mercenary units, national military units, or even bands of militia to be folded into the ranks of a Draconic Order force, so that the actual numbers of fighting troops fielded are much larger, and the Draconic Knights will often be "stationed" alongside non-Draconic units to stiffen the ranks and provide morale and other support.